 Spring: Apr 22,23,24 <<<>>> Jun 6,7,7

 Migration is from late Apr through late May, the latter dates in areas where breeding does not occur.
-There is a later date 9 Jun 2017 Saunders Co and 14 Jun 2019 Scotts Bluff Co.
+There are later dates 9 Jun 2017 Saunders Co and 14 Jun 2019 Scotts Bluff Co.

 - High counts: 58 in Sarpy Co 11 May 1996, including 44 at Fontenelle Forest, 14 at Indian Cave SP, Nemaha and Richardson Cos 14 May 2006, 14 at Fontenelle Forest 14 May 2016, and 14 at Schramm Park SRA, Sarpy Co 15 May 2020.

 On the Pine Ridge, Mollhoff (2001) showed breeding reports only in Sioux and Dawes Cos, but by 2016 (Mollhoff 2016), breeding was confirmed in northwest Sheridan Co, suggesting eastward expansion of the Pine Ridge range.
 Rosche (1982) described Ovenbird as a “fairly common summer resident,” breeding in Sioux and Dawes Cos.
 Although it is usually accepted that Ovenbird requires rather extensive woodland for breeding, the western race cinereus, breeding on the Pine Ridge, may be adapted to woodlands of sharply limited extent.
 Andrews and Righter (1992) noted that in Colorado it breeds in “foothill riparian thickets.”
 One summered in such habitat at Wind Springs Ranch, southern Sioux Co, in 2010, although no evidence of breeding was noted.

 Elsewhere, Ovenbirds are found in summer in the Missouri and Niobrara River Valleys.
 Ovenbirds breed throughout the Missouri River Valley in appropriate habitat.
 There are a few breeding season reports near the Missouri River Valley with no breeding evidence: 6 Jun 2015 Wilderness Park, Lancaster Co, 11 Jun 2012 Platte River SP, Cass Co, and at Homestead NM, Gage Co 23 Jun 2010 and three on 17 Aug 2016, and at Rock Creek SRA, Jefferson Co 1 Jul 2017.